rusic/documentation/data/plugin.md

 ## Ecommerce

-All blog functionality feeds of this data:
+All ecommerce functionality feeds off this data:

 ### Example Data